Getting Started with NLP and spaCy Transcripts

 Login or purchase this course to watch this video and the rest of the course contents.

-0:00 In the previous video I made a little table to show information on separate tokens, but Spacy also provides a utility via this Displacy submodule
+0:00 In the previous video I made a little table to show information on separate tokens, but spaCy also provides a utility via this Displacy submodule

 0:13 to visualize documents right from the get-go, and I figured that might be good to show too.
 So just for good measure, I have my sentence here,